 Administrative dissolution occurs under specific circumstances.
 For example, a corporation that hasn’t begun its operations after 3 years of its incorporation may decide to dissolve itself.
 If the business is in default in paying any fees or providing the proper documentation, it may also undergo an administrative dissolution.

 Finally, involuntary dissolution may also occur.
 This must be based on one of a number of grounds.
 If the business has misrepresented itself in order to obtain the incorporation certification, it may dissolve.
 The CBCA requires company shareholders to meet each year, and failure to do so could result in a dissolution.
 If the corporation has not filed and maintained its yearly corporate tax filings or if the corporation has not maintained current corporate records within the jurisdiction of incorporation.

 Other actions such as withholding shareholder access to company records or failing to provide the relevant financial statements may lead to a dissolution.

 What to do when dissolving your business

-Ontario incorporated businesses must notify the Canada Revenue Agency (CRA) when dissolving their operations.
-When the tax filings are up to date, CRA will provide a consent letter when requested by the director/s.
-Payroll and other accounts need to be closed with the CRA along with GST/HST accounts.
+Ontario incorporated businesses must complete the Ontario Articles of Dissolution to complete the task of stopping the operation of the corporation.
+When the Articles of Dissolution has been completed with the Province of Ontario, the corporate directors should reach out to the Canada Revenue Agency to finalize taxations such as corporate tax, payroll and HST/GST.
 There are specific forms that will need to be completed as part of this process.
 You will need to contact the CRA to request these forms and obtain information related to any CRA obligations that must be met when dissolving your business.
 Federally incorporated businesses are not required to contact CRA to dissolve the corporations and may be completed at any time.